vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 *Insert previous article*

 In this post, we will discuss the following:
-- thing1
-- thing2
+- Common-source Class A amplifier
+- Choice of bias conditions
+- Peak and back-off efficiency
-- thing3
+- Matching networks

-Read time: X mins
+**Read time**: X mins

-### The Common-Source Class A Amplifier
+### Common-Source Class A Amplifier

 Class A amplifiers are ideal for applications where linear amplification is most important, not efficiency.
 One such use-case is the low-noise amplifier (LNA), whose purpose is to amplify the weak signal received from an antenna to a reasonable level for post-processing by the receiver chain.